PyMoDAQ/PyMoDAQ/documentation/usage/saving.rst

    h5 browser and arrows to explain how each data or metadata is being displayed

-In order to sdave correctly your datas in custom applications, a utility module is to be used: pymodaq.daq_utils.h5saver, it will save scans and datas following the rules displayed on :numref:`figure_dataset_layout` below:
+In order to save correctly your datas in custom applications, a utility module is to be used: pymodaq.daq_utils.h5saver, it will save scans and datas following the rules displayed on :numref:`figure_dataset_layout` below:

    .. _figure_dataset_layout: